 Assist CRIS staff in the process of applying for AOR’s (application process to bring family members to the United States) through interpretation, case follow up, and maintaining client-related case notes and paperwork.
 AOR’s Must have Spanish language skills.

-Health and Wellness Intern (2 positions available, 20 hrs/week) – Positions filled
+Health and Wellness Intern (2 positions available, 20 hrs/week) – Positions filled for Summer 2017.

 Assisting the Health & Wellness team in daily operations including scheduling medical appointments, transporting to and assisting newly-arrived refugees at appointments, maintaining case files, and other related tasks.
 Requires a reliable vehicle, valid drivers license, and willingness to complete a background check.